 RELAXATION OR FOCUS ?

 Many people who require a supremely high level of calm concentration in order to enjoy (and survive) potentially terrifying activities such as free-climbing and tightrope-walking, speak much more about the importance of “focus” for achieving their desired mental state rather than “relaxation”.
-But while “focus” seems to be the vital psychological element while hanging over a precipice, deep relaxation seems to have a most important role to play in the preparation phase, which is everything we do in the minutes, hours, days and months before walking out on our tightrope, cliff, or stage.
+But while “focus” seems to be the vital psychological element while hanging over a precipice, deep relaxation seems to have a supremely important role to play in the preparation phase, which is everything we do in the minutes, hours, days and months before walking out on our tightrope, cliff, or stage.

 Learning a new skill almost always involves tension and discomfort at first (remember how it was, learning how to ride a bicycle, swim, or drive a car).
-This only becomes a problem if the tension continues indefinitely, and if we get so used to ignoring these sensations of strain that we no longer notice them.
+This only becomes a problem if the tension continues indefinitely and if we get so used to ignoring these sensations of strain that we no longer notice them.
 With bicycles, cars, and swimming, the tension level falls off rapidly once we have acquired (and sufficiently reinforced) the basic skills, as we don’t need to take those skills any further.
 Once we know how to ride, swim and drive etc then we can just relax and enjoy doing it.

 With a musical instrument however, the basic skills are not enough.
 There is always more to learn, new skills and new pieces, so it takes much much longer (if ever) for us to arrive at a level where we can “just do it” – all of it – in a relaxed and easy manner.
-To make matters worse, as soon as we can even vaguely play our instrument we start directing all of our attention to the interpretation of the music we are playing and forget entirely about our body.
+To make matters worse, as soon as we can even vaguely play our instrument we normally start directing all of our attention to the interpretation of the music we are playing and forget entirely about our bodies.

 And then, in addition to all the physical tensions produced as a response to the technical demands of the instrument, we have additional sources of tension that can be produced by psychological states which have nothing to do with the instrument (general anxiety, performance anxiety, sadness, over-excitement, stress etc)